the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 - Research Project Managers may use this for project reporting and evaluation purposes and identifying who to invite for a certain meeting.

 ### Example resources
-- Turing Tools, Practices, and Systems team [stakeholder mapping template](https://miro.com/app/board/uXjVMGIR93o=/?share_link_id=456301587406)
+- The Alan Turing Institute, Tools, Practices, and Systems programme [stakeholder mapping template](https://miro.com/app/board/uXjVMGIR93o=/?share_link_id=456301587406)

 ### RAM insights
 Stakeholder mapping is not meant to be a single source of truth.